Generated at: 2026-06-15 04:48:15

 • Accumulate knowledge, such as successful patterns and materials, to use as training resources

-This approach is expected to yield the following benefits:
+This leads to the following expected benefits:

-• Overall improvement of the team through knowledge sharing
+• Overall team improvement through knowledge sharing

-• Increased motivation through performance evaluations based on objective data
+• Increased motivation through data-driven performance evaluations

 SFA Implementation Challenge 5: Inability to Develop New Business